-This easy bow tie can be made with just ¼ yard of fabric and under 1 hour!
+This easy bow tie can be made with just 1/4 yard of fabric and under 1 hour!

 I love making custom little outfits for our kids.
-Making dresses for the girls was leaving my little guy out of the picture.
+Making skirts for the girls was leaving my little guy out of the picture.
 I needed something easy and fun that would dress up his outfit.

 By now he has quite the collection of bow ties to choose from for special events.
 He loves that they’re easy for him to put on whenever he wants.
 A pretend wedding, Christmas, dress-up, Easter…he loves his bow ties!
 I like to think it’s really because he knows his momma made them.

-This easy bow tie can be made with just ¼ yard of fabric and under 1 hour.
+This easy bow tie can be made with just 1/4 yard of fabric and under 1 hour.
 So you could practically whip this little bow tie up on your way out the door to Christmas celebration!;)

 The best part?
 You pick the fabric or maybe you let him choose.
 Satin, corduroy, cotton, fleece- really you could go crazy!